-The Value Of A Good ERISA Auditing Firm By Ary Rosenbaum, Esq.
+The Value Of A Good ERISA Auditing Firm

+By Ary Rosenbaum, Esq.

-s a child and further as an adult, I always remembered the commercial regarding Hebrew National hot dogs.
+s a child and later as an adult, I always remembered the commercial regarding Hebrew National hot dogs.
 Hebrew National hotdogs explained that they exceeded the Federal Government's guidelines regarding hotdog production and that they couldn't use non-meat fillers because they were Kosher and had to answer to a higher authority.
 In the world of retirement plans, larger retirement plans have to answer a higher authority through the independent audit requirement.
+The purpose of this article is let you know about the plan audit requirement and what to look for in hiring an independent auditor for your retirement plan.

-Retirement plans with more than 100 participants have a requirement to get an independent audit for their Form 5500 filing.
-There is an exception called the 80/120 rule which allows plans with between 80 and 120 participants, as of the 1st day of the plan year, to file the Form 5500 in the same category ("large plan" or "small plan") as indicated on the prior year Form 5500 filing.
+Retirement plans with more than 100 participants have a requirement to get an independent audit as an attachment for their Form 5500 filing.
+There is an exception called the 80/120 rule which allows plans with between 80 and 120 participants, as of the 1st day of the plan year, to file the Form 5500 in the same category ("large plan" or "small plan") as indicated on the prior year's Form 5500 filing.